Chef Infra Overview

 The workstation is where users do most of their work, including:

-- Developing and testing cookbooks and recipes
+- Developing and testing cookbooks

 - Interacting with nodes, as (or when) required, such as performing a bootstrap operation

 Some important tools and components of Chef Workstation include: